 Pair your rotating proxy server with one of the social media scrapers.
 These tools not only extract data from social sites such as Facebook, Instagram and Twitter, but can also retrieve data from blogs, wikis, and news sites.
 Here are a few of the more common web scraping tools.

-- Octoparse: No knowledge of coding is needed to use this tool.
+- Octoparse: You don’t need knowledge of coding to use this tool.
 Just point, click, and extract.

 - ParseHub: A free, easy to use straightforward yet powerful web scraping tool.